 Go to: Get Help...Right Now

-Verbal/Emotional.
+Psychological/Emotional.
+Verbal or non-verbal communication with the intent to harm a partner mentally or emotionally and exert control over a partner.
 Non-physical damaging behaviors like insults, threats, screaming, constant monitoring, or isolation.

 Digital.
 Using technology to bully, stalk, threaten, or intimidate a partner using texting, social media, apps, tracking, etc.